MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 and `SELECT` statement inside catch has not been executed;

-be careful when writing THROW at the end, you should put semi-colon before the line
+be careful when writing THROW at the end, you should put a semi-colon before the line

 ```sql
 BEGIN TRY